kamilburda/batcher/docs/sections/Usage.md

 ![Dialog of Edit ans Save Images](../assets/images/screenshot_dialog_edit_and_save_images.png){: .align-center}

 Both editing and saving are optional, i.e. you can perform only saving, or only editing as needed.
-If you intend to edit images, you can take a look at a few [examples](Examples.md) to get started with [procedures and conditions](#procedures-and-conditions).
+If you intend to edit images, you can take a look at a few [examples](Examples.md) to get started with [actions and conditions](#actions-and-conditions).

 To edit and/or save images, press the `Run` button.